hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

      * then endpoints in this list MAY supply either IP address or FQDN, but
      * SHALL NOT supply both values for the same endpoint.<br/>
      * This list SHALL NOT be empty.<br/>
-     * This list SHALL NOT contain more than `10` entries.<br/>
-     * The first two entries in this list SHALL be the endpoints published to
-     * all consensus nodes.<br/>
-     * All other entries SHALL be reserved for future use.
      */
     repeated proto.ServiceEndpoint gossip_endpoint = 5;
 }